scivicslab/actor-IaC/README.md

 System.out.println("Exit code: " + cmdResult.getExitCode());
 ```

-### Cluster
+### NodeGroup

-`Cluster` - A pure POJO that manages multiple nodes based on Ansible inventory files.
+`NodeGroup` - A pure POJO that manages multiple nodes based on Ansible inventory files.

 **POJO-actor Design Philosophy**: Following POJO-actor principles, there are three ways to use actor-IaC: